sfl0r3nz05/OT-NWbasedOnGNS3/README.md

 This repo requires the deployment of 2 AWS EC2 instances:

-- The first instance hosts the GNS3 server running the experimental IT network, which will later be migrated to an OT network.
+- The first instance hosts the GNS3 server running the experimental IT-Network/OT-Network.
-  - [Deployment of the GNS3 server on the instance where the IT-Network/OT-Network is created/imported](./GNS3ServerDeployment/README.md) on an EC2 instance.
+  - [Deployment of the GNS3 server](./GNS3ServerDeployment/README.md) on an EC2 instance.
 - Second hosts the SDN controller.

 ## Deployment of Experimental IT Network on GNS3 Server